LPGhatguy/parcel-ssg-example/README.md

 This example uses React, but it's easy to adapt this same idea to any other UI library.

+The generator code, [`generator.js`](generator.js) is intended to be simple and starightforward to adapt to your own projects.

 ## Key Features
 * Generates HTML that does not require JS to function.
 * Supports live-reloading with Parcel during development.